AmbientRun/Ambient/docs/src/runtime_internals/asset_cache.md

 }
 ```

-Note that this will internally make sure that each unique key is only loaded once, i.e. `load` above will always
-only be called once (as long as the result is still in the cache).
+Note that this will internally make sure that each unique key is only loaded once; that is, `load` above will be called once and persisted in the cache, and then the result will be returned for all subsequent calls, until it is evicted from the cache.

-## Keepalive policies
+## Keep-alive policies

-You can also set different keepalive policies: `AssetKeepalive` which can be `None`, `Timeout` or `Forever`.
+Different keep-alive policies for your cache key can be set by specifying the `keepalive` method in your trait implementation.
+This returns an `AssetKeepalive` which can be `None`, `Timeout`, or `Forever`.